School Recycling Made Easy

 - Meeting with PTA and School Board Members

-- Providing curriculum-fulfilling education for students through Art From Scrap and the Environmental Education Box
+- Providing curriculum-fulfilling education for students through Explore Ecology and the Environmental Education Box

 - Following up to make sure the program is working